dlee/babu/README.md

 [Babu](https://github.com/dlee/babu) is a tiny automation script written in the venerable Bash scripting language.
 It is heavily influenced by [babushka](https://babushka.me/) and follows the same strategy for automating computing chores:
 > for each dependency (dep) of the job to do, a test, and the code to make that test pass -- test-driven sysadmin."

+The reason for creating a separate project was because babushka required ruby to run, but I wanted something that could run on ruby-less systems.
+[Installation](#installation) only requires bash, which is found on virtually every *nix system since the past decade.

 This project's name obviously comes from babushka.
 It was originally intended to be `babu.sh` for extra cleverness, but convenience and ease favored `babu`.

 Babushka is an [old woman](https://en.wikipedia.org/wiki/Babushka); babu is an [old man](https://en.wikipedia.org/wiki/Babu_(title)).